-Here is a detailed guide to help first time Sphynx owners get an inside look of what to expect, by outlining the Pros and Cons of having a Sphynx cat.
+Here is a detailed guide to help first-time Sphynx owners get an inside look at what to expect, by outlining the Pros and Cons of having a Sphynx cat.

 Sphynx cats are quite a Peculiar breed with very distinctive features.
 These cats are not your typical domestic cats as they have different challenges and requirements that must be understood before you commit to having them as pets.

 Even though they are hairless and might come across as low maintenance, I can assure you that they require more care than regular household cats.

 PRO: Highly Intelligent, Can Be Trained.

 These cats can be trained to do simple things as well as play games.
 Simple games like ‘fetch’ will be ideal to keep them active and engaged.

-Like the way they welcome their owners once the door opens and the way they are able to get your attention using vocalizations which may come across as ‘talking’.
+Like the way they welcome their owners once the door opens and the way they are able to get your attention using vocalizations that may come across as ‘talking’.

-Even though sphynx cats are not the most intelligent like the siamese breed.
-Bald cats, in general, are really smart, with time and abit of routine and effort.
+Even though sphynx cats are not the most intelligent like the Siamese breed.
+Bald cats, in general, are really smart, with time and a bit of routine and effort.

 PRO: Friendly and Affectionate.

 They are known for their dependency and friendly character as they thrive on interaction.
 While their appearance may deceive many they are really soft and nurturing.

 They get along with just about anyone, as well as other pets, however, they are known for getting aggressive when they feel they have to compete for their owner’s attention.

 PRO: Relatively Healthy.

-Sphynx cats are generally healthy and are able to live a full life.
-They have an average lifespan of 14 -16 years, they are also one of the few breeds who are known for living the longest.
+Sphynx cats are generally healthy and are able to live full life.
+They have an average lifespan of 14 -16 years, they are also one of the few breeds that are known for living the longest.

 Although the breed doesn’t have any genetic diseases they are prone to certain conditions such as Hypertrophic Cardiomyopathy which affects the heart as well as hereditary myopathy which can be passed down.

 Genuine breeders also offer guarantees on several health issues in order to protect the lifespan of the breed.
 In this way, you will have peace of mind knowing your sphynx is healthy and well.

 PRO: No Brushing Which Means No Shedding.

 Sphynx isn’t like other cats who display long plush coats in fact their skin is exposed.
-The lack of coat means no brushing is required.
+The lack of a coat means no brushing is required.
 No need for a brush and no stress trying to get rid of mats and tangles.

 This is beneficial to you as less cleaning is required and it removes the irritation of having fur covered on you every time you interact with the cat.

 PRO: Reduced Allergy Risks.

 Even though this cat breed isn’t considered hypoallergenic the lack of fur makes it easier for those who suffer from allergies.

 CON: Greasy Skin Make Furniture and Bedding Dirty.

 Due to the lack of hair, the Sphynx cat is left naked and fully exposed.
 This means that the natural oils secreted from the skin are left unabsorbed.
 For this reason, it’s required that sphynx cats must be bathed regularly.

 Note, some cats will secrete more oils than others typically younger cats below 1 year, therefore more dirt is attracted and more stains can be expected.

-Sweat and oils together create a wax kind of substance that is difficult to remove from fabrics especially bedding.
+Sweat and oils together create a wax kind of substance that is difficult to remove from fabrics, especially bedding.

 CON: Needs Clothing To Regulate Body Temperature.

-Sphynx cats are known for their unique appearance due to the lack of fur.
+Sphynx cats are known for their unique appearance due to their lack of fur.
 This missing feature leaves the cat more exposed to external forces such as sunlight and rain.

 While cat clothing can be cheap, good quality clothing is expensive and a few are needed for regular use.
 This is another expense that must be considered before you decide on getting a sphynx.

 CON: Very Expensive.

 Sphynx cats are quite a rare breed as they are considered exotic.
 For this reason, they are high in demand and are very expensive since it takes a lot more work to breed.

-A Sphynx cat from a reputable breeder can cost anywhere from $ 1500 to $4000 depending on the quality, colour and lineage of parents.
+A Sphynx cat from a reputable breeder can cost anywhere from $ 1500 to $4000 depending on the quality, color, and lineage of parents.
 Some sphynx can cost up to $6000 which is quite expensive.

 CON: Requires Regular Baths

-As a result sphynx cats get dirty very often and brown patches will be visible on the cat’s skin, especially cats that are light in colour, therefore regular baths are required as well as other cleaning practices to keep the cat clean.
+As a result, sphynx cats get dirty very often and brown patches will be visible on the cat’s skin, especially cats that are light in color, therefore regular baths are required as well as other cleaning practices to keep the cat clean.

 On the other hand, darker shades of sphynx cats camouflage dirt really well and they don’t require bathing very often.
 A simple wipe would be sufficient to remove excess oils and dirt.